art-lmk/MLOps-Introduction---Personal-Notes/README.md

 _MLOps Possible Scenarios_
 1. When the model perfomance starts to decay.
 Assuming you have the _Email Spam Detection trained model_, you will eventually deploy the model but unfortunately you start seeing incorrect predictions.
    Hackers now will change their strategy to fraud and this will force you to (re)collect and (re)train both the data and the model.

-2.We might need to reformulate our problem as it gets difficult to gatjer data which is free
+2. We might need to reformulate our problem as it gets difficult to gatjer data which is free

 3. Violation of assumption that was made during model training

-4. When business objectives change
+4. When business objectives change.

+   _Post-deployment woes_
+1. _Accounting for latency_- It is said that 53% of site visits are abandoned if the site takes longer than 3 seconds to load
+2. _Fairness_- eg Microsoft once launched _Twitter bot_ to learn from users.
+The bot quickly became racist.
+3. _Lack of explainability and accountability_- Just make sure the model is authentic enough
+4. _Slow_- Deploying models to production is very slow.